 Lovestar Rogers, Advocate

 Lovestar Rogers is a Harlem-born twenty-one-year-old singer, songwriter, and women’s advocate who has done a lot of living in a short period of time.
 She is currently studying at Columbia University’s Justice-in-Education Scholar Program and working as an intern at the school’s Center for Justice.
 Ms. Rogers is also a member of the Justice Ambassadors Youth Council, a program at the Center for Justice that brings youth ages 16-24 and city officials together to co-author and present policy proposals focused on issues that impact youth across New York City.
 As part of the program, she has presented to City Council, the Manhattan District Attorney’s Office, and the New York Police Department, among others.
 Ms. Rogers helps oversee many administrative and programmatic aspects of the program as well.
 She is also a respected motivational speaker who has shared her story with audiences across the city.
 She plans to graduate from Columbia University, attend law school, and become an attorney so that she can advocate on behalf of children with similar backgrounds of verbal and physical abuse.

-Charlotte Weber is a Clinical Care Manager at a Philadelphia-based managed care organization.
+Charlotte Weber is a licensed social worker and currently provides behavioral health training and technical assistance to service providers in the Philadelphia area.
 She previously served as the Women’s Services Coordinator of the Center for Court Innovation’s Hidden Victims Project, where she provided counseling and advocacy services to survivors of trauma and sex trafficking with criminal justice involvement.
 Ms. Weber has worked in criminal courts throughout New York City and has focused on engaging courts to improve survivor experiences.
 She has provided training to judges, lawyers, and service providers on working with survivors of trauma.
-Ms. Weber holds bachelor’s and master’s Degrees in Social Work from New York University.
+Ms. Weber holds bachelor’s and master’s degrees in social work from New York University.